Investing

 Any growth in value after transfer is

-no longer from from capital gains tax.
+no longer free from capital gains tax.

 Loss reliefIf the shares have fallen in value